sudu87/human-cell-targeted-lipidomics-pipeline/documents and instructions/infection_within_treatment_univariate_analysis.md

-# Compare infected vs uninfected within one treatment
+# Compare infected vs uninfected within each inhibitor

 This document explains how to use the script `scripts/infection_within_treatment_univariate_analysis.R`.